 Can You Eat Meat On A Plant-Based Diet?

-Plant-based doesn’t necessarily mean vegan as one can still consume minimal amounts of animal products like meat, dairy, eggs, and poultry depending on the different plant-based categories.
+Plant based doesn’t necessarily mean vegan as one can still consume minimal amounts of animal products like meat, dairy, eggs, and poultry depending on the different plant-based categories

 Types of plant-based diets

-C. Lacto-Ovo vegetarian
+c) Lacto-Ovo vegetarian

-The Lacto-Ovo vegetarian diet excludes meat but allows dairy and eggs.
+A Lacto-Ovo vegetarian diet excludes meat, fish, and poultry but allows dairy and eggs.

 A Flexitarian diet is also called a semi-vegetarian diet, and as the name suggests, it’s the most flexible of all types.

 Though its foundation is highly built on plant foods, a Flexitarian diet allows for all types of animal products, including dairy, meat, eggs, and fish